ake-persson/distill/README.md

 <pre>
 {
     "resolv::dns_servers": [
         "10.0.1.1",
         "10.0.2.1"
     ]
 }
 </pre>

-This is an exmaple template that says for Datacenter in Zurich Unset the DNS Server 10.0.2.1 and then add the DNS server 10.0.3.1 instead.
+This is an example template that says for Datacenter in Zurich Unset the DNS Server 10.0.2.1 and then merge the DNS server 10.0.3.1 instead.

 *datacenter/zurich.json*
 <pre>